secretstartups/handbook/content/handbook/finance/accounting/_index.md

 If you would like to track spend for a particular campaign, project and/or event you can do that through expense tag, also known as classes in NetSuite.
 If you would like to request an expense tag/class to be set up please open [this tracker](https://docs.google.com/spreadsheets/d/1wBqvCvmou4afnb0p8lBXVvFmsl-j0IehS7GdfJybGzg/edit?usp=sharing) and enter the information required for the General Ledger (GL) team to create the tag.

 - The GL team will create the tags at the end of each day.
-- The tag is created in Netsuite and syncs with Expensify and Coupa.
+- The tag is created in Netsuite and syncs with Navan and Coupa.
 - Requisitions can be saved for later, while you complete the tag creation process.

 **Create Classes In NetSuite:**